Davsan88/guidesAndNotes/react.md

 Traditional `if` statements don't work directly inside JSX.
 This is because JSX is just syntactic sugar for function calls and object construction.

+## JSX Conditionals: If Statements That Do Work

+To use conditions in JSX, you can use ternary operators or logical operators, or encapsulate conditions in a function or method outside of the JSX.